Skip to main content

 Watch out for scammers – they may tweak their stories and tactics, but the red flags stay the same.
 Tri Counties Bank and other legitimate financial institutions do not utilize these techniques.
 Recognizing any of these four red flags can help you avoid scams:

-1. Scammers impersonate legitimate organizations to trick you into giving them personal info or money.
+1. Scammers impersonate legitimate organizations to trick you into giving them personal information or money.

 Be wary of scammers impersonating Tri Counties Bank and other financial organizations.
 Fraudsters use technology to manipulate caller ID and send fake text messages to trick you into thinking they are legitimate.